GoodyGorazdo/modalWindowGoogy/README.md

 }
 ```

-## NB
+## When generating events
-When generating events, 'Open' will be appended to the event name for opening events and 'Close' for closing events.
+'Open' will be appended to the event name for opening events and 'Close' for closing events.
 For instance, if you name the event 'eventName', the generated events will be 'eventNameOpen' when opening the modal window and 'eventNameClose' when closing it.

 ## Fade In Effects
   * fadeInUp,